 As a solicitor he worked exclusively for insurance clients on a wide range of cases including personal injury, professional indemnity, construction claims and policy interpretation.
 He developed a particular expertise in disease cases, especially asbestos diseases and asthma, and was named as a Leader in the Field by Chambers’ Directory from 1995.

-Since returning to the Bar he has developed a significant commercial practice with cases in the Commercial and Technology and Construction Courts including construction insurance disputes and insurance recovery, particularly fire cases, in addition to substantial general commercial work and commercial property.
+Since returning to the Bar he has developed a significant commercial practice with cases in the Commercial and Technology and Construction Courts including construction insurance disputes and insurance recovery, particularly fire cases, in addition to substantial general commercial work, commercial property and insolvency.
 Bill’s employment practice is in the field of contractual claims, in particular restraint of trade and misuse of information cases.
 He continues to practise in the area of personal injury claims, in particular disease claims, and insurance contracts.

-Bill has been involved with litigation funding for some 10 years.
+Bill has been involved with litigation funding for more than 10 years.
 He was a founding member of a large litigation funder and has acted as a consultant to a number of others.
-He is presently involved with Invicta Capital Funding which particularly looks to fund litigation which may be below the criteria for most funders and insolvency cases.
-He is also involved with and ATE business which specialises in providing adverse costs cover for funded cases.
+He has also advised a number of ATE providers.
+He is also involved with a putative ATE business which will specialise in providing adverse costs cover for funded cases.

 Bill accepts instructions, in appropriate cases, on a CFA basis.